I’m a big believer in using information to help transform fear into understanding.

-- Fear from the misconception that LGBTQ rights and equality will somehow cause their children to become LGBTQ.
+- Fear from the misconception that LGBTQ rights and equality will somehow negatively impact their own children.

 - Fear that they can’t explain LGBTQ topics to their kids without getting into nitty-gritty sex details.
 (FYI – My children have been to many hetero-weddings where we never had to have a discussion about the sex lives of the couple getting married.)

 We have the opportunity to raise a generation of kids who will never even think twice about whether their LGBTQ friends are “normal” or “different” simply because they’ve never been taught to see them differently.

 That’s why it’s more important than ever that schools embrace LGBTQ inclusion policies and that we help inform the parents who are fighting these policies so they can get past their fears and begin to understand.

 One of the best ways to help people understand is through personal stories, and I’m hopeful that you will be willing to share your story, including why having LGBTQ inclusive polices in schools is important, so we can begin to build that bridge from fear to understanding.

 - The story of how the love an acceptance of someone in your life/at school helped you embrace being LGBTQ.